Toxic People: How to Recognize and Avoid Them

 3. Friendship is based upon kindness.
-People are often judged by the manner in which they treat others, for as one treat others, so they will treat you.
+People are often judged by the manner in which they treat others, for as one treats others, so they will treat you.

 4. Friendship is based upon loyalty.
 People will eventually hear whatever is said about them.
 Friends say kind things and are complimentary especially in the absence of the other person.
 One of the most important ways to manifest integrity is to be loyal to those who are not present.
 In doing so, we build the trust of those who are present.
 (Stephen Covey, 7 Habits of Highly Effective People).

 5. Friendship is based upon honoring others.
 One of the greatest gifts one can give another person is to honor them and help them feel important.

 6. Most importantly, friendship is based upon being of assistance when needed.
 Thus, friendship means assisting others in times of need and expecting nothing in return.
 Friendship means giving that which is difficult to give and to do so without resentment or regret.